alfredodeza/llmops-duke-aipi/README.md

 * [Applied Python for MLOPs](https://www.coursera.com/learn/python-mlops-duke/home/week/5)
 * [Cloud Virtualization, Containers and APIs](https://www.coursera.org/learn/cloud-virtualization-containers-api-duke/home/week/3)

-**Weekly Demo delivery:** What are some benefits of using the framework you chose?
+**Weekly Demo video prompt:** What are some benefits of using the framework you chose?
 Describe how you will make it work with your application.

 ### Week 9: DevOps Principles
 * [Responsible Generative AI](https://www.coursera.org/learn/databricks-to-local-llms/home/week/3)